 Benefits of Agile

 If you follow the best practice I’ve outlined here, your mobile app is safe: Agile won’t ruin it.
 Instead, you’ll be reaping the benefits of this approach.
-What are the advantages of Agile methodology?
+What are the advantages of Agile methodology for mobile app development?

 Conclusion